 Express.js, also known as Express, is a Node.js web application framework and open-source software available under the MIT license.
 It is used for building APIs and web applications and is considered as a standard Node.js server framework.

-Express is a MEAN stack back-end component along with the AngularJS frontend framework and MongoDB databases.
+Express is a MEAN stack back-end component along with the AngularJS frontend framework and NoSQL databases.
 Express is viewed as one of the best web application development frameworks.

 Express JS Advantages